DaanVrancken/HubbardTN/docs/src/Examples.md

 Several examples can be found in the "examples" folder of the repository.
 In this tutorial, we elaborate on some of the details.

 ## Initialization
 The first few lines of the script will often look very similar.
-We start by importing the required packages.
+We start by auto-activating the project "Hubbard" and enable local path handling from DrWatson
 ```
-using MPSKit, KrylovKit
-using Printf, Plots, Revise, DrWatson
+using DrWatson
+@quickactivate "Hubbard"
 ```
-Next, we auto-activate the project and enable local path handling from DrWatson
+Next, we import the required packages
 ```
-@quickactivate "project_name"
+using MPSKit
+using KrylovKit
 ```
-so that the command
+The command
 ```
 include(projectdir("src", "HubbardFunctions.jl"))
 import .HubbardFunctions as hf